 A Bill to require the Secretary of State to publish proposals for measures to increase the use of British-made bricks in construction projects in the United Kingdom, including specific measures relating to the building of new homes; and for connected purposes.

-The bill would require the Secretary of State to publish proposals on how to increase the use of bricks made in Britain in construction across the UK, including measures related to building new homes.
-It does not impose immediate changes but sets out a process to consider and publish options to boost domestic brick use.
+The bill would require the Secretary of State to publish proposals to increase the use of British-made bricks in construction across the United Kingdom, with specific measures aimed at building more new homes.
+It aims to boost domestic brick manufacturing and reduce reliance on imports by outlining policy options rather than mandating immediate changes.

 Generated 21 February 2026

-The next stage for this Bill, Second reading, is scheduled to take place on 27 February 2026.
+The next stage for this Bill, Second reading, is scheduled to take place on 17 April 2026, although the House of Commons is not expected to be sitting on that date.

 This is a Private Members' Bill and was introduced to Parliament on 3 February 2026 under the Ten Minute Rule.